radical-cybertools/radical.owms/docs/source/tutorial/part3.rst

   * **schedule a workload:** scheduler plugins will bind the units to the overlay pilots assigned to them in the provious step.

-* :class:`troy.OverlayManager`: the OverlayManager performs the following actions, among others:
+* :class:`radical.owms.OverlayManager`: the OverlayManager performs the following actions, among others:

   * **translate an overlay:** use translator plugins to translate an overlay